hachibu/reliable-fetch/README.md

 ## ⚠️ Warning

-This library is currently under active design and development and should be considered a work-in-progress.
+This library is under active design and development and should be considered a work-in-progress.
 This means that the API is not stable and could change without warning until we get to version 1.0.0.

-## 📦 Installation
+## ⚙️ Installation

 **Install with NPM**